 Your brow lift will be performed under general or local anesthesia with sedation and will take about an hour or two depending on surgical technique.
 Your skin will be cleansed and your hair will be held away from the area of incision.
 The remaining skin will be pulled taut for an immediately ‘lifted’ look, and cut(s) will be sutured closed after excess tissue and skin have been removed.

-You can choose to go home the day of your surgery, provided you have a designated person to take care of you.
+You can choose to go home the day of your surgery, provided you have a designated person in the Bay Area to take care of you.
 There will be dressings on your forehead that you’ll have to wear for the first 24 hours or for few days after your surgery and you’ll be advised to put cold packs around your eyes for up to 48 hours to reduce swelling and bruising.
 A follow-up appointment will be required in the next few days and, after a week, Dr. Kirman will remove all of the stitches (drains will not be needed).
 You’ll likely be a bit swollen, bruised and maybe even numb.
 It’s important to know that blood usually collects below the eyelids and bruises the lower lids, even if they weren’t operated.
 It’s only temporary.
 After about three weeks of healing, the skin starts to improve and the brow area will begin to look more natural.

 Things To Consider